JNRowe/hubugs/doc/templates.rst

 .. data:: comment_char(str)

-   The character to use for comments in templates, defaults to '#'.
+   The character to use for comments in templates, defaults to ``#``.
 See ``core.commentchar`` in :manpage:`git-config(1)`

 All groups
 ''''''''''

-Jinja templates support object attribute and method access, so an individual ``bug`` object's :data:`~Bug.created_at` attribute can be called with a :meth:`~datetime.datetime.strftime` method for custom date output.
+Jinja templates support object attribute and method access, so an individual ``bug`` object’s :data:`~Bug.created_at` attribute can be called with a :meth:`~datetime.datetime.strftime` method for custom date output.
 For example, ``{{ bug.created_at.strftime("%a, %e %b %Y %H:%M:%S %z") }}`` can be used to output an :rfc:`2822`-style date stamp.

-If you're authoring your own templates and you find you need extra data for their generation open an issue_.
+If you’re authoring your own templates and you find you need extra data for their generation open an issue_.

 Filters